heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 # 2.3.
 Glass Beads

 Glass beads are implemented as non-fungible Solana Program Library (SPL) tokens that serve as both game tokens and storage within Memorativa [1].
-Each operation on Glass Beads requires GBTk tokens to execute.
+Each operation on Glass Beads requires GBT tokens to execute.

 1. **Game Tokens**: Glass beads act as rewards for player engagement, tracking progress and achievements in the Glass Bead Game [2].
 2. **Symbolic Storage**: Each bead stores semantic data about the player's inner cosmos, including percepts, prototypes, and their relationships [3].